the123saurav/rabi/doc/load_balancing.md

                 - write the key and new offset in temp1/2 index. append the batch to temp1/2
    - flush the temp1/2 index file.
    - mv the new temp files as new data file and unlink old one.
+   - recreate bloom filter and do atomic flip.
    ANY failue is OK as the files are temp ones and unlinked on start.

 2. Merging: